 The largest population of Thai Deaf is found in Bangkok (the capital city).
 Big cities attract Deaf people because there are more job opportunities and larger Deaf communities.
 Chiang Mai also has a significant population and an active Deaf Association.
 Presently The Thailand Deaf Association is working to have a Deaf association in each of the 77 provinces.
 At this time there are only a handful of associations mostly located near large Deaf schools.

-A few Deaf people attend a collage, but for the majority of people this is not possible.
+A few Deaf people attend a collage, but for most people this is not possible.
 In large cities there are opportunities to work as street vendors, factory workers, hotel staff, and other odd jobs.
 Many Deaf women become prostitutes.
 Some return home and work on the family farm.
 For these people life is often lonely with only occasional interaction with other Deaf.
-The government does provide a supplement for Deaf people that cannot find work.
-It is not enough to live on so people who do not have family often live on the streets.
+The government provides a supplement for Deaf people that cannot find work.
+It is not enough to live on, so Deaf people who do not have family are often homeless.